On Distillation of Guided Diffusion Models: Distilling a guided diffusion model

-\textbf{Step two } In the second step, we consider a discrete time-step scenario and progressively distill the learned model from the first step $\hat{\rvx}_{{\bm\eta}_1}(\rvz_t, w)$ into an fewer-step student model $\hat{\rvx}_{{\bm\eta}_2}(\rvz_t, w)$ with learnable parameter ${\bm\eta}_2$, by halving the number of sampling steps each time.
-Letting $N$ denote the number of sampling steps, given $w\sim U[w_{\text{min}} , w_{\text{max}}]$ and $t\in \{1,...,N\}$, we train the student model to match the output of two-step DDIM sampling of the teacher (i.e., from $t/N$ to $t-0.5/N$ and from $t-0.5/N$ to $t-1/N$) in one step, following the approach of~\cite{salimans2022progressive}.
+In the second stage, we consider a discrete time-step scenario and progressively distill the learned model from the first-stage $\hat{\rvx}_{{\bm\eta}_1}(\rvz_t, w)$ into an fewer-step student model $\hat{\rvx}_{{\bm\eta}_2}(\rvz_t, w)$ with learnable parameter ${\bm\eta}_2$, by halving the number of sampling steps each time.
+Letting $N$ denote the number of sampling steps, given $w\sim U[w_{\text{min}} , w_{\text{max}}]$ and $t\in \{1,...,N\}$, we train the student model to match the output of two-step DDIM sampling of the teacher (i.e., from $t/N$ to $t-0.5/N$ and from $t-0.5/N$ to $t-1/N$) in one step, following the approach of \cite{salimans2022progressive}.
 After distilling the $2N$ steps in the teacher model to $N$ steps in the student model, we can use the $N$-step student model as the new teacher model, repeat the same procedure, and distill the teacher model into a $N/2$-step student model.
 At each step, we initialize the student model with the parameters of the teacher.
-More details are provided in \cref{app:sec:extra_details}.
+We provide the training algorithm and extra details in the supplementary material.